-Sperm whales generally hunt roughly half a mile below the surface of the ocean.
-To be more precise, a sperm whale often hunts 3000 feet down!
-This depth is far deeper than any human can swim, as the pressure alone would be unbearable.
+Sperm whales usually hunt about half a mile below the surface of the ocean.
+More specifically, a sperm whale often hunts 3,000 feet into the depths!
+This depth is much deeper than any human can swim, as the pressure alone would be unbearable.

-In summary, whales are generally passive creatures who aren’t on a quest to meddle with humans.
-However, if you end up messing with these marine mammals, you might lose an arm or a leg, even though they are disinterested in feasting on you.
+In summary, whales are generally passive creatures that do not seek to interfere with humans.
+However, if you engage with these marine mammals, you could lose an arm or a leg, even though they have no interest in feasting on you.